 The Respondent also questioned the Complainant's use of third-party "Asking Rates" instead of solid "Actual" lease/rent rates from properties either nearby the subject or within the subject itself.
-He also challenged the reliability of the "actual" rates identified in the Complainant's four leases on page 22 of C-1, since the specific site addresses and other important particulars of the four properties were unavailable and hence could not be compared either to one another, or to the subject.
+He also challenged the reliability of the "actual" rates identified in the Complainant's four leases on page 16 of C-1, since the specific site addresses and other important particulars of the four properties were unavailable and hence could not be compared either to one another, or to the subject.
+He provided and referenced Calgary Assessment Review Board Decision LARB 0009/2011-B which dealt with a similar issue.
 Moreover, the Respondent argued that the Complainant is mixing "actual" rates with "typical" rates for his inputs to his Income Approach to Value calculations and this is flawed because it does not meet Appraisal Institute Guidelines.
+He referenced Calgary Assessment Review Board Decision ARB 1116/2011-P in support of this position.

 The Respondent clarified that the Complainant has made much of the "Quality" rating appearing on the City's Assessment Summary Reports.
-He noted that this rating is used by the City primarily for Business Assessment purposes and played absolutely no part in the Property assessment for the subject and neighbouring properties.
+He noted that this rating is used by the City primarily for Business Assessment purposes and played absolutely no part in the Property assessment for the subject.
 Therefore any arguments raised by the Complainant regarding this factor are not relevant.
-He also noted that through several years of analysis, the City has determined that "Quality" is a proxy for "year-of-construction" and therefore if the "Quality" characteristic is also used simultaneously in the assessment model, it effectively is double-counting which would "skew" the results in a property assessment calculation.
+He also noted that through several years of analysis, the City has determined that "Quality" is a proxy for "year-of-construction" and therefore if the "Quality" characteristic is also used simultaneously in the assessment model, it effectively is doublecounting which would "skew" the results in a property assessment calculation.

-In support of his position, and in a matrix on page 24 of Brief R-1, the Respondent provided nine market sale comparables for the subject.
-The nine time-adjusted sales were intended to demonstrate that sales of comparable sized properties (ranging from 119,551 SF to 410,483 SF) indicated a range of values from \$86 per SF to \$128 per SF with a median value of \$88 per SF which supports the assessment at \$87 per SF.
-He explained that the 9 sales were chosen because of the similarity of many of their individual characteristics to the subject, and that all sales were well within the City's 3-year analysis period.
+In support of his position, and in a matrix on page 36 of Brief R-1, the Respondent provided three market sale comparables for the subject.
+The three time-adjusted sales were intended to demonstrate that sales of comparable sized properties (ranging from 116,724 SF to 301,930 SF) indicated a range of values from \$81 per SF to \$128 per SF with a median value of \$86 per SF which supports the assessment at \$120 per SF.
+He explained that the three sales were chosen because of the similarity of many of their individual characteristics to the subject, and that all sales were well within the City's 3-year analysis period.